 Those of you who have had me before know pretty much how my classes operate.
 They tend to be a little less structured and orderly than the classes of some other professors are.
 I like to let the class evolve as it develops.
-This is especially true when a class is offered for the first time.
 At the beginning I provide a broad outline.
 You have it in your hands.
 Then I fill in that outline across the semester, week by week.
 I do this by preparing a website for the class.
 The URL for this class will be http://amst430classandculture.homestead.com.
 If you are uncomfortable with this method, you may want to consider transferring into another American Studies section with more structure.
-I have a waiting list, and I'd love to accommodate those who are interested in this subject matter and comfortable with the procedures which I use.